neclimdul/marketo-rest/docs/Lead/Api/ActivitiesApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$next_page_token = "next_page_token_example"; // string | Token representation of a datetime returned by the Get Paging Token endpoint.
+$next_page_token = 'next_page_token_example'; // string | Token representation of a datetime returned by the Get Paging Token endpoint.
 This endpoint will return activities after this datetime
 $batch_size = 56; // int | Maximum number of records to return.
 Maximum and default is 300.

 try {